petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

     ![Visual Studio Code Open New Terminal](https://raw.githubusercontent.com/petergregg/Content/main/Blog/Images/VisualStudioCode/VisualStudioCodeOpenTerminal.png)

-2. Run the following commands to create a new folder named **Fabmedical** and navigate into the folder.
+2. Navigate to a location on your laptop where you would like to store the projects for this tutorial.

     ```
+    cd /DevSample
+    ```

+2. Run the following commands to create a new folder named **FabmedicalTemp** and navigate into the folder.

+    ```
-    mkdir Fabmedical
+    mkdir FabmedicalTemp
-    cd Fabmedical
+    cd FabmedicalTemp
     ```

 3. Run the following command to clone the **Fabmedical** project repository.